The Great Resignation is now the Great Retention

 - Amazon’s corporate and frontline employees are united in opposition to its recent return-to-office mandate.
 New York Times

-- The DEI industry was integrated into workplaces so quickly that it may have happened without the proper due diligence.
+- Workplaces integrated the diversity industry so quickly that they failed to perform proper due diligence.
 The Atlantic

 Watercooler